Amazon CloudWatch – Metrics, Alarms & Dashboards

 2. Begin using CloudWatch Logs on every service.
 Stream all Log Groups into S3 objects.
 Use AWS EMR cluster jobs to perform adhoc MapReduce analysis and write new queries when needed. (is not fast in search and introduces delay)

 4. Begin using CloudWatch Logs on every service.
-Stream all Log Groups into an AWS Elasticsearch Service Domain running Kibana 4 and perform log analysis on a search cluster.
-(ELK – Elasticsearch, Kibana stack is designed specifically for real-time, ad-hoc log analysis and aggregation)
+Stream all Log Groups into an Amazon OpenSearch Service domain running OpenSearch Dashboards and perform log analysis on a search cluster.
+(OpenSearch with Dashboards (formerly ELK – Elasticsearch, Kibana stack) is designed specifically for real-time, ad-hoc log analysis and aggregation)

 4. You use Amazon CloudWatch as your primary monitoring system for your web application.
 After a recent software deployment, your users are getting Intermittent 500 Internal Server Errors when using the web application.
 You want to create a CloudWatch alarm, and notify an on-call engineer when these occur.
 How can you accomplish this using AWS services?
 (Choose three.)
 [CDOP]